Acknowledgement of Country

 Important to know:

-• The AFP can arrange for a ‘border alert’ to be placed on a person’s passport, which means they will be separated from their travelling companions at the airport and spoken to.
+The AFP can arrange for a ‘border alert’ to be placed on a person’s passport, which allows them to be separated from their travelling companions at the airport and spoken to in private.
 If the person does not want to leave the country, they need to tell the AFP this, as otherwise the AFP cannot prevent them from leaving the country (unless there are court orders in place; see Section 6 (b) to learn more).

 “You don’t know who can help you, you’re scared to go to the police station to talk to them, because you don’t want your family to be in trouble – it’s not an easy situation at all.”